 Some patients with ADEM have normal findings on MRI on initial presentation that become abnormal and characteristic of ADEM if the study is repeated several weeks later.[61]
 This suggests that characteristic features may be missed because of sampling error, that normal findings on a scan do not exclude the ADEM diagnosis, and that the appearance of new lesions during the course of ADEM may not represent recrudescence of disease.

 Magnetization transfer MRI, single photon emission CT scanning, or nuclear magnetic resonance (NMR) spectroscopy may possibly prove helpful in distinguishing ADEM from alternative diagnoses, although the development of a pathognomonic imaging result is unlikely.
-For these reasons, diagnosing ADEM on the basis of findings on scanning alone is dangerous.
+For these reasons, diagnosing ADEM on the basis of findings on imaging alone is dangerous.
 Diagnosis of ADEM should always rest on clinical grounds in children as in adults.

 Radiographic studies and other laboratory tests are especially valuable in ruling in or out alternative diagnoses.